-USMS Rule USA Swimming/ NCAA NFHS YMCA Records and Top 10 103.18.5 103.18.6 103.18.7 103.18.8 103.18.9 table 105.1.5 105.1.6 World and USMS records may only be established when timed with automatic timing.
-In the event of an individual lane malfunction, world and USMS records may be established using a semiautomatic (automatic start and manual finish) secondary system with three, two, or one button(s).
-USMS records may be established using a tertiary backup system with a minimum of two valid watches if both the automatic and semiautomatic systems fail.
-Winning the heat or event is not required to establish a record.
-USMS Top 10 times may be established using an automatic primary timing system, a semiautomatic primary system with a minimum of two buttons, or a manual primary system with a minimum of two watches.
-USMS Top 10 times may be established if the automatic primary system fails and the secondary semiautomatic system fails, using a manual tertiary system with a minimum of one watch.
-USMS Top 10 times may be established if the semiautomatic primary system fails, using a manual secondary system consisting of a minimum of one watch.
-Only results from events conducted in pools officially certified for length in conformance with article 106.2.1 will be accepted for records and Top 10 (see article 105.1.7).
-Records and Top 10 From Leadoff and Initial Splits 103.18.5 103.18.9 table Relay leadoff splits or initial splits may be considered for world records, USMS records, or USMS Top 10 times when timed with automatic timing.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Records and Top 10 103.18.5 103.18.6 103.18.7 103.18.8 103.18.9 table 105.1.5 105.1.6 with automatic ti In the event of an records may be est and manual finish ton(s).
+USMS records may with a minimum semiautomatic sy Winning the heat USMS Top 10 times are times and to two watches.
+USMS Top 10 times system fails and a manual tertiary USMS Top 10 times a minimum of on the conformation of the ming. n individual lane malf stablished using a sem n) secondary system what was be established using of two valid watches systems fail. or event is not requirement may be established may be established may be established the secondary semiaut system with a minimum may be established the secondary semiaut system with a minimum may be established so, using a manual second watch. d if the semiautomatic prindary system consisting of bools officially certified for 6.2.1 will be accepted for Records and Top 10 From Leadoff and Initial Splits 103.18.5 103.18.9 table Relay leadoff splits or initial splits may be considered for world records, USMS records, or USMS Top 10 times when timed with automatic timing.
 Relay leadoff splits or initial splits may be considered for world records or USMS Top 10 times if the touchpad fails and the times are recorded with a semiautomatic secondary system using three, two, or one button(s), but not for USMS records.
+USMS does not permit the relay leadoff split to be recorded if the relay is disqualified.
 Record Documentation 105.3.9 Required documentation for USMS records includes the referee's signature on the record application, the printout from the automatic timing system (in the event of a lane malfunction, also the printout from the semiautomatic timing equipment), and a copy of the heat sheet showing the swimmer's name, heat number, and the lane number in which the record was achieved.
-Fresh Water 105.2.4 105.3.5 USMS records and Top 10 times may only be established in fresh water.
-No records or Top 10 times will be recognized in any kind of sea or ocean water.
-Score 103.14 103.19 No Difference There is no requirement in USMS to announce the final score or for the meet referee to approve the final score.
-Water Depth 106.2.3A(2) In pools with water depth of 3 feet, 6 inches to less than 4 feet at the starting end, swimmers must start from the deck or within the water.
-USMS does not have a rule for teaching racing starts or certifying racing start proficiency.
+Fresh Water 105.2.4 105.3.5 1 aly be established in fresh recognized in any kind of Score 103.14 103.19 No Difference No Difference There is no requirement in USMS to announce the final score or for the meet referee to approve the final score.
+Water Depth 106.2.3A(2) starting end, swimm ers must start from the re a rule for teaching es to less than 4 feet at the e deck or within the water. racing starts or certifying